mweel1/usa_high_level/USA-Internet/index.md

 - Violates terms of service
 - Violates cancellation policy
 - Display media content without an media content Id, media server and media categories & filters.
+- Selling fraudulent products or services

 ## Crawling Websites

-- All content will be crawled using the [content moderation service](./content-moderation/) that is on the rise.
+- All content will be crawled using the [content moderation service](./content-moderation/) where content is trending upwards.
 - All content will verify the age restrictions of the website with the DNS system.
-- All content will be moderated for national security
+- All content will be moderated for National Security

 ## Starting Up